In this counseling answer:

-- Your father is answerable to Allah Most High for what he has done.
+- Your mother is answerable to Allah Most High for what he has done.

 - Resentment and bitterness can tear a person’s heart.
 You don’t want to be weighed down by these feelings, so strive to put things in perspective and move on with your life.
 Alhamdulillah, you have a mother who seems to have looked out for you.

 - Yes, you will feel pain, but you can channel these feelings in a different direction.
 Allah willing, when you start your own family, you will know what NOT to do in raising your children.

 - As far as your relationship with your mother is concerned, you can still maintain family ties by praying for him and being good to him, but you MUST NOT subject yourself to any type of abuse.
 The Prophet, peace be upon him said, “A person should help his brother whether he is an oppressor or an oppressed.
 If he is the oppressor he should prevent him from doing it, for that is his help; and if he is the oppressed he should be helped (against oppression).”
 [Muslim 32 # 6254]

 - Last but certainly not least, you may want to seek the help of a qualified counselor or therapist to help you work through these issues.
 The effects of child abuse can linger well into adulthood, and it may be of benefit to learn some strategies for coping with your pain, learning from it, and moving beyond.